lingtouyangLeo/moodify/README.md

 ## Project Overview

 Moodify is a music recommendation system that leverages Natural Language Processing (NLP) to analyze song lyrics and classify tracks based on emotional content.
-The system processes data from the Spotify Million Playlist Dataset, extracts lyrics, and uses a fine-tuned DistilRoBERTa emotion classification model to assign emotional scores to each song.
-This enables mood-based playlist generation and emotion-aware music recommendations with evaluation metrics.
+The system processes data from the Spotify Million Playlist Dataset, extracts lyrics, and uses zero-shot classification models to assign emotional scores to each song.
+This enables mood-based playlist generation and emotion-aware music recommendations.

+## Web Application

+We've developed a web-based interface for Moodify using Flask, allowing users to interact with the emotion-aware music recommendation system through their browser.
+The web application provides an intuitive way to generate mood-based playlists and explore emotion-classified songs.

+For detailed information about the web application, including setup instructions, API endpoints, and usage examples, please refer to the [Flask App README](README_for_flaskapp.md).

 ## Features

 - **Data Processing**: Extract top 1000 hit songs from Spotify Million Playlist Dataset using PySpark
 - **Lyrics Extraction**: Automated lyrics scraping from Genius API
-- **Language Filtering**: Filter non-English songs using language detection
 - **Text Cleaning**: Comprehensive lyrics preprocessing and normalization
-- **Emotion Analysis**: Multi-label emotion classification using fine-tuned DistilRoBERTa model
+- **Emotion Analysis**: Multi-label emotion classification using Facebook's BART-large-MNLI model
-- **Model Evaluation**: Confusion matrix and accuracy metrics for model performance
 - **Mood-Based Playlists**: Generate playlists based on five emotion categories: happy, sad, angry, relaxed, and energetic
-- **Smart Recommendations**: Recommend similar songs based on detected mood with duplication avoidance

 ## Dataset